 Of course men struggle with this too, but I really think that the problem is worse for women.
 The NPR piece reported a variation of an experiment I’ve heard about since high school: students were presented with invented work histories that were identical except that one had a male name on it and the other a female name.
 The two job candidates were seen as equally competent, but the woman was less likely to be hired than the man because her success made her seem “aggressive and self-promoting.”

 I’ve said repeatedly that I could handle—and did handle for many years—the double load of writing and teaching, but with the ever-increasing demands on the author to do promotion, I had to give up my day job.
 I did that, and now I'm free to do that pesky promotion.
-Its time to put my money where my mouth is, otherwise I should have stayed at the university.
+It’s time to put my money where my mouth is, otherwise I should have stayed at the university.

 I’m not doing it, however.
 I’m hardly a shrinking violet, but I’ve been socialized like anyone else.
 I have a hard, hard time promoting myself.
 I don’t want to be seen as “aggressive and self-promoting.”
 I want my work to speak for itself.